 In 2001, with the purchase of the historic Carnegie Library building, the offices and many of the collections and genealogical and research materials moved out of the King Cottage.
 It then reverted back to storage for the Hutchinson House collections.

-The Waupaca Historical Society hopes to open the King Cottage in 2017.
-Exhibits in the King Cottage will tell the story of the Wisconsin Veterans Home in King and the role the cottages played at the site.
+The King Cottage is open to the public.
+A small exhibit in cottage tells the story of the Wisconsin Veterans Home in King and the role the cottages played at the site.

 Order your "Safer at Home" Waupaca community cookbook today!

 Cookbooks are now available for pre-order with the form here!
 Cookbooks cost $10 each.
 The form, with payment, can be dropped off at the Holly Center or the Waupaca Area Public Library.